Zubair-12/flutter_bloc/README.md

 # flutter_bloc Demo
-A Demo App for Flutter BLOC Structure by showing Employee Data.
+A Demo App for Flutter BLOC Structure using Employee Data.

 ## A Simple flutter_bloc structure demo